genglinliu/NTK-study/README.md

 ### Experiment 1: Looking for Generalizations between ReLU^k kernel and Laplacian kernels

+The first part of this project is to quantify the learnability of the kernel method based on NTK.
+This is expected to be done by investigating the reproducing kernel Hilbert space (RKHS) associated to the NTK.
+Concretely, we are interested in a quantified relationship between the ReLU^k activated NTK and laplacian kernels.

-We calculated the slope of the spectral decay by taking two end points (x = 30 and x = 100) representing the 30th and the 100th sorted eigenvalues.
+We calculated the rate of the spectral decay by taking two end points (x = 30 and x = 100) representing the 30th and the 100th sorted eigenvalues.
 Between these two end points we obtain 70 eigenvalues sorted in descending order.
 Since we know the decay rate is in polynomial order, we solve a linear regression line to fit the points under log-log scale.
 Concretely we take the log of both x and y values and fit a line log(y) = m log(x) + b.
 This `m` is the slope (or rate) of the decay.
+In case of numerical issues caused by solving the singular value deposition (SVD) while doing the linear regression, I also preserved a naive implementation while we simply take two fixed endpoints and calculate the slope of the line passing through those two endpoints.

 Our goal was that given a fixed value k (where we have ReLU^k as our activation function) we could find a pseudo laplacian kernel (where ||x - y|| is raised to a power alpha) that has approximately the same decay rate.